 The examination methods selected in the courses are approved by the panel, as they meet the course contents.
-The panel appreciates the diversity in examination methods adopted in the courses.
+The panel appreciates the diversity in examination methods.
 The course examinations are assessed reliably, teaching assistants being guided by examiners and answer keys being used.